Intervention/docs/zodiac/v3/api/calculator.md

 # Calculator
-## Using the Zodiac Calculator Class
+## Using the zodiac calculator class

 [TOC]